Communion under both kinds: Practice

 This practice was challenged by the Bohemian reformer, Jacob of Mies, who in 1414 began to offer Communion under both kinds to his congregation in the Church of St. Martin in the Wall.
 The matter was reviewed by the 13th Session of the Council of Constance, in 1415; the council rejected the grounds for offering the chalice to lay people and banned the practice.
-This became the most emblematic issue of the Hussite Wars, which resulted in the permission of the communion under both kinds for Utraquists in Bohemia in 1433 (it would be banned again in 1627 and allowed again by the Patent of Toleration in 1781).
-In the following century, this was challenged again by the Protestant Reformers, including Martin Luther, John Calvin and Huldrych Zwingli.
-The Council of Trent referred to the pope the question whether the petition of the Holy Roman Emperor to have the use of the chalice allowed in his dominions be granted; in 1564 Pius IV did grant this permission to some German bishops, provided certain conditions were fulfilled.
-However, his concession was withdrawn in the following year.
-The practice, by then, does not seem to have been well received among Catholic faithful; the practice of giving communion under both kinds was, by many, already regarded as a 'Protestant' practice.
+This became the most emblematic issue of the Hussite Wars, which resulted in the permission of communion under both kinds for Utraquists in Bohemia in 1433 (withdrawn in 1627 until the Patent of Toleration in 1781).
+In the 1500s, this was challenged again by the Protestant Reformers, including Martin Luther, John Calvin and Huldrych Zwingli.
+The Council of Trent referred to the pope to decide on the petition of the Holy Roman Emperor to allow the use of the chalice in his dominions; in 1564 Pius IV granted conditional permission to some German bishops, but this was withdrawn the following year.
+Communion under both kinds, by then, does not seem to have been well received among Catholic faithful, already being regarded as a 'Protestant' practice.

 In the 20th century, Catholic liturgical reformers began to press for a return to Communion under both kinds, citing the practice of the Church before the 13th century.
-There were spirited debates over the issue at the Second Vatican Council, resulting in a compromise.
-The following text was finally issued by the bishops; "communion under both kinds may be granted when the bishops think fit, not only to clerics and religious, but also to the laity, in cases to be determined by the Apostolic See, as for instance, to the newly ordained in the Mass of their sacred ordination, to the newly professed in the Mass of their religious profession, and to the newly baptized in the Mass which follows their baptism".
+There were spirited debates over the issue at the Second Vatican Council, resulting in a compromise statement by the bishops: "communion under both kinds may be granted when the bishops think fit, not only to clerics and religious, but also to the laity, in cases to be determined by the Apostolic See, as for instance, to the newly ordained in the Mass of their sacred ordination, to the newly professed in the Mass of their religious profession, and to the newly baptized in the Mass which follows their baptism".
 Regular use of Communion under both kinds requires the permission of the bishop, but bishops in many countries have given blanket authorisation to administer Holy Communion in this way.
 In the United States, the Notre Dame Study of Catholic Parish Life showed that by 1989, slightly less than half of the parishes in its survey offered the chalice to their congregations.
-As a result of the 2020–2022 pandemic, the practice of giving Communion under both kinds seems to have been, once again, restrained.